mkcoder/Simple-SOA-Example/README.md

 ## implementation walkthrough
+The service could be found in 'IRandom Service\service' project directory which has just one interface (IRandom.java) which also has only one method random.
+The implementation of this service could be found in the 'RandomServiceImpl\ServiceImpl' project directory which has only one class RandomServiceImpl.java which implements the interface IRandom and return a positive interger.
+In the RandomService WebApp we connect these two projects but in our homecontroller file we only make use of the IRandom and using spring inject the implementation via our bean.

+> ** NOTE **

-This app makes use of a service oriented architecture (SOA) where the end points are not REST endpoints but rather use plain java interfaces.
+> This app makes use of a service oriented architecture (SOA) where the end points are not REST endpoints but rather use plain java interfaces.
-There is something else in the pipeline that i will be working on that will take use of HTTP protocol in paticullary Jersey which is the implementation of the JAX-RS.
+>  There is something else in the pipeline that i will be working on that will make use of HTTP protocol in paticullary Jersey which is the implementation of the JAX-RS.